stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### Node-RED

 Made by IBM, Node-RED is Scratch coding for System Engineers.
 It just uses block coding for automation application on controllers that support it.
-On the networking layers, the controllers will use protocols liek Modbus or MQTT.
+On the networking layers, the controllers will use protocols like Modbus or MQTT.

 ## Machine to Machine